Symfind: Addressing the Fragility of Subhalo Finders and Revealing the Durability of Subhalos: When is a subhalo finder ``good enough?''

 We make no claim that our method is the only existing subhalo finder that is ``good enough'' to model satellite galaxy abundances.
 It is certainly possible that some existing methods are able to track subhalos for similarly long periods of time, and we identify several candidate methods that seem likely to be able to do this in Section \ref{sec:method_comp}.
 However, we believe it is important for this to be demonstrated explicitly and for subhalo finders to quantify their reliability limits.
 This will allow users to make strict, quantitative statements about how large of an impact halo finder biases have on their analysis.

 We encourage interested authors to do all of the following: \begin{itemize} \item Using the methodology described in Section \ref{sec:survial}, construct disruption threshold curves and compare them against numerical limits and galaxy disruption limits, as in Fig.~\ref{fig:survival_vmax}. \item Recreate Fig.~\ref{fig:vacc_macc} and confirm that the $v_{\rm max}/v_{\rm max,infall}$ versus $m/m_{\rm infall}$ relation converges correctly at high particle counts.
-A subhalo-finding method that incorrectly loses mass in the outskirts of subhalos could lead to overly optimistic disruption thresholds and would appear as curves that are higher than the expectations of idealized models in this plot.
+A subhalo-finding method that incorrectly loses mass in the outskirts of subhalos could lead to subhalos which appear to disrupt at incorrectly low $m/m_{\rm peak}$ values and could thus lead to seemingly-low disruption thresholds which would overestimate how long subhalos stay intact.
+This would appear as curves that are higher than the expectations of idealized models in the $v_{\rm max}/v_{\rm max,infall}$ -- $m/m_{\rm infall}$ plot.
 While unfortunate, such an error would not be fatal: one could alternatively characterize survival curves in terms of $v_{\rm max}/v_{\rm peak}.$ \item Recreate Fig.~\ref{fig:mass_loss_conv} and confirm that $m/m_{\rm peak}$ is converged out to similar or larger mass ratios.
 A subhalo finder that experiences sudden drops in mass during its final snapshot could lead to overly optimistic disruption thresholds.
 Such a scenario would manifest as earlier non-convergence in $m/m_{\rm peak}$.
 This would not be a fatal problem either: it would merely raise the amplitude of the dashed curve in Fig.~\ref{fig:survival_vmax} for such a finder. \item Include a technique that can identify and remove subhalos that were erroneously connected to a branch.
 We find that using the locations of particles that were highly bound at infall works well, although we also experimented with identifying sharp jumps in masses and positions, and this seems to also work fairly well as long as it is carefully calibrated against manually inspected property evolution tracks. \end{itemize} One major benefit of these tests compared to, say, comparing the subhalo mass functions measured by two separate subhalo finders is that the correct behavior of low mass subhalos in $\Lambda$CDM is known for all four tests: small subhalos that have not yet sunk to the centers of their hosts should survive indefinitely \citep[e.g.,][]{vandenbosch_2018_disruption,errani_navarro_2021_asymptotic}, $v_{\rm max}$ should evolve in a predictable manner with decreasing $m$ \citep{green_vdb_2019_tidal}, mass loss rates should agree with higher resolution mass-loss rates that are known to be converged, and highly bound particles should stay localized within the subhalo.